MicrosoftDocs/architecture-center/docs/compliance/index.md

 * **Keys** - SQL DB Column Encryption keys (customer managed keys)
 * **Secrets** - Bitlocker keys for Azure Disk Encryption

 ### Identity Management

 #### Azure Active Directory

 - [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) (Azure AD) is the multi-tenant cloud-based directory and identity management service from Microsoft.
 - All users for the solution were created in Azure Active Directory, including users accessing the SQL Database.

 #### Active Directory application

 - Authentication to the app is done through the [Azure AD application](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications) and associated service principals.

 - Also, the [SQL DB Column Encryption](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-always-encrypted-azure-key-vault) is conducted using the AD app.
 Refer to [this sample](https://github.com/Microsoft/azure-sql-security-sample) from the Azure SQL DB team for more details.

--   Azure [Identity Protection] (https://docs.microsoft.com/en-us/azure/active-directory/active-directory-identityprotection) provides additional safeguards that can be implemented. such as detect potential vulnerabilities affecting your organization’s identities
-, configure automated responses to detected suspicious actions that are related to your organization’s identities, and investigate suspicious incidents and take appropriate action to resolve them.
+- Azure [Identity Protection] (https://docs.microsoft.com/en-us/azure/active-directory/active-directory-identityprotection) provides additional safeguards that can be implemented. such as detect potential vulnerabilities affecting your organization’s identities, configure automated responses to detected suspicious actions that are related to your organization’s identities, and investigate suspicious incidents and take appropriate action to resolve them.

 #### Role-based Access Control

--Azure [Role-based Access Control](https://docs.microsoft.com/en-us/azure/active-directory/role-based-access-control-configure)(RBAC) enables precisely focused access management for Azure.
+- Azure [Role-based Access Control](https://docs.microsoft.com/en-us/azure/active-directory/role-based-access-control-configure)(RBAC) enables precisely focused access management for Azure.
 Specific configurations exist for:

 - Subscription access

 - Azure Key Vault access

 ### Web application and Compute